sung-max/sung-max.github.io/_posts/2017-12-31-Learning-QFT.markdown

     using basic theorems of complex analysis for computations (e.g. Cauchy's residue theorem).
     You should be familiar with Green's functions (typically you first see them in E&M).

-    Although not necessary, I think it's rewarding to understand the mathematical foundation of distributions (generalized functions), which give more rigorous meaning to objects like dirac delta, which physicists often sloppily deal with.
+    Although not necessary, I think it's rewarding to understand the mathematical foundation of distributions (generalized functions), which give more rigorous meaning to objects like dirac delta, which physicists often deal with intuitively.

-As you can see, that's just about two and a half physics courses (if you were to prepare yourself really thoroughly) and some mathematical background that you can probably even pick up as you go, which I hope doesn't seem as bad as you might have first imagined from a beast like QFT.
+As you can see, that's just about two and a half physics courses (if you were to prepare yourself really thoroughly) and some mathematical background that you can probably even pick up as you go, which I hope doesn't seem as bad as you might have first expected to tackle a beast like QFT.

 In particular, you do not need to know the following (though it would certainly help):